Densaugeo/uploadserver/README.md

 Note: The server cannot check the token until after a file has been transferred, due to the way HTML form uploads are formatted, which creates a DoS vulnerability.
 If this is a concern, use mTLS for client authentication instead of relying on tokens.

-## Basic Authentication
+## Basic Authentication (downloads and uploads)

 ~~~
 python3 -m uploadserver --basic-auth hello:world
 ~~~

-Now you can upload basic authentication.
+Now you can upload with basic authentication.
 For example:
 ~~~
 curl -u hello:world http://127.0.0.1:8000/upload -F 'files=@basicauth-example.txt'
 ~~~